 Why Benefits Matter More Than You Think

 The Bank of America 2024 Workplace Benefits Report found that 39% of employees stay at their current job primarily because of strong benefits, especially those tied to wellness and flexibility.
 That is a remarkable number.
-It means that for more than a third of your workforce, the benefits package is not a nice addition to the job -- it is the reason they have not left.
+It means that for more than a third of your workforce, the benefits package is not a nice addition to the job.
+It is the reason they have not left.

 The 2025 SHRM Employee Benefits Survey of over 4,000 HR professionals confirmed that retirement planning, savings support, and health-related benefits are what employees want most.
 Financial wellness tools that address budgeting, savings goals, and retirement readiness hit all three of those categories.